bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

 * (1/24) First lecture tomorrow (1/25) in 85 Waterman 015.
+* (1/24) Homework 1 is posted below.
+It's due Friday, February 2 at 5pm.

 ## Course information
 This is part-two of a graduate course on algebraic topology.
 The main topics will be homotopy groups, cohomology, and Poincare duality.